hgyxbll/cheat/README.md

 		cheat_assert_not(2 + 2 == 5);
 	)

-The following section presents the basic use case.
+Section 1 presents the basic use case.
-You can skip it if you are only looking for an overview.
+You can skip to section 2 if you are only looking for an overview.

 ## 1   Getting Started